 4. Tap it 7 times in a row until you see a message that you have enabled the developer option.

-5. Now go back to the setting and search for the developer option and open it.
+5. Now go back to the settings, search for the developer option and open it.

 6. Scroll down until you see the Disable absolute volume option.